TangentDelta/SD2TPDD/README.md

 * Bridge the DTR and DSR pins on the RS232 connector (Required for TS-DOS)
 ### Software
 * Load the source file into the Arduino IDE
+* Download the SPI and SdFat libraries from the library manager
 * Download the SPI and SD libraries from the library manager
 * Make any changes if needed
 * Compile the code and upload it to the microcontroller